4.302 BSAD Foundations in the Visual Arts (MIT)

 21L.001 Foundations of Western Culture: Homer to Dante (MIT)

 As we read broadly from throughout the vast chronological period that is "Homer to Dante," we will pepper our readings of individual ancient and medieval texts with broader questions like: what images, themes, and philosophical questions recur through the period; are there distinctly "classical" or "medieval" ways of depicting or addressing them; and what do terms like "Antiquity" or "the Middle Ages" even mean?
-(What are the Middle Ages in the "middle" of, for example?)
-Our texts will include a
+(What are the Middle Ages in the &

 14.74 Foundations of Development Policy (MIT)